Find Grad Schools

 151 Yearly Graduations

-The 17th most popular school in the country for mathematics and statistics majors who are seeking their master's degree is Indiana University - Bloomington.
+The 17th most popular school in the country for mathematics & statistics majors who are seeking their master's degree is Indiana University - Bloomington.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,913 per year, while in-state graduate students, on average, pay $9,909 per year.
-For the 2020-2021 academic year, 151 master's degrees were handed out to mathematics and statistics majors at IU Bloomington.
-Of these students, 29% were women and 9% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
+During the most recent year for which we have data, 151 people received their master's degree in mathematics & statistics from IU Bloomington.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 24% were women.

 #18